MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/new-teams-desktop-admin.md

 **Issue:** </br>After opting into the new Teams, you may receive an “Update and restart” message in the title bar.
 This is expected behavior.
 Go ahead and select the link to restart.

-**Issue:** </br>Windows 10 users may receive an error message that states “We’ve run into an issue” when you download/install New Teams.
+**Issue:** </br>Windows 10 users may receive an error message that states “We’ve run into an issue” when you download/install new Teams.
 Download and install WebView2 Runtime.
 After you’ve finished, restart the Teams desktop app and try again.

 If you're still running into problems, contact the Global Helpdesk.

 **Issue:** </br>Sign-in using email address <first name>.<last name>@microsoft.com is not yet supported.
-Please use your primary Azure account name (your alias) to sign into New Teams.
+Please use your primary Azure account name (your alias) to sign into new Teams.

 **Issue:** </br>Some people do not see the toggle to opt in.
 First, double check the system requirements.
-You'll need a Windows device and an up-to-date version of Classic Teams.
+You'll need a Windows device and an up-to-date version of classic Teams.

 Next, try signing out and back into the Teams desktop app.